 Not a whole lot.

-You can’t give them their money back if their not impressed with your yearly performance.
+You can’t give them their money back if they’re not impressed with your yearly performance.

-You can’t promise you’ll Save The World with their donation money.
+You can’t even promise you’ll Save The World with their donation money.

 So, what can you guarantee a prospective donor?